 Significant events are a result of a release or transfer of energy that can’t be absorbed safely.

-Fatal, life-threatening, and life-changing events still occur in our industries.
+Life-ending, life-threatening, and life-changing events still occur in our industries.

-Fatal, life-threatening, and life-changing events are eliminated.
+Life-ending, life-threatening, and life-changing events are eliminated.

 When high energy exposure exists we must have capacity to fail safely.